Sapd/HeadsetControl/README.md

 Look at the [wiki](https://github.com/Sapd/HeadsetControl/wiki/Development) if you want to contribute and implement another device or improve the software.

+## Release Cycle

+HeadsetControl is designed to be a rolling-release software, with minor versions (0.x.0) providing new features in the software itself, and patch versions (0.0.x) fixing issues or adding support for new headsets.
+Major versions are reserved for bigger rewrites.

+If you want to build and provide packages for it, we recommend building and providing the current git `HEAD` in most cases.
+This ensures that users have access to the latest features and fixes.

 ## Notice

 HeadsetControl is distributed in the hope that it will be useful,\